kanboard/documentation/source/user_guide/tasks.rst

 -  **Time Spent**: Time spent working on the task.
 -  **Start Date**: This is a date time field.
 -  **Due Date**: Overdue tasks will have a red due date and upcoming due dates will be black on the board.
-Several date format are accepted in addition to the date picker.
+Several date formats are accepted in addition to the date picker.

 With the preview link, you can see the task description converted from